 In fact, you may still be seeing them- they have a tendency to want you to come back over and over again.
 Am I right?

 Anyway, you probably thought they could help you out with your mallet finger too.
-Perhaps you spoke to your chiropractor and you were told you needed to see them in order for your finger to heal correctly.
-(This isn’t true by the way.)
+Perhaps you showed your finger to your chiropractor.
+And you were told you MUST see them in order for your finger to heal correctly.
+(This ISN’T true by the way, but IS a true story.)

 Along with wondering whether your chiropractor will fix your finger you may have similar questions.
 I know, because I’ve been asked questions like: